What to Expect

 Our office policy is to respect your time and remain on schedule.
 We see 100% of our patients on time and, if you arrive on time for your appointment, you will be seen on time.

-Sufficient time has been set aside for Dr. Gillespie to examine you, review any records that are available, and make recommendations about treatment.
-At this time, Dr. Gillespie will determine if orthodontic treatment is indicated, and a letter will be sent to your general dentist informing him or her of the results of this initial examination.
+Sufficient time has been set aside for Drs.
+Gillespie & Labs to examine you, review any records that are available, and make recommendations about treatment.
+At this time, the doctors will determine if orthodontic treatment is indicated, and a letter will be sent to your general dentist informing him or her of the results of this initial examination.

 What Happens Next…